wonkyweirdy/stramp/README.md

 The protocol used is [OpenTimestamps](https://opentimestamps.org/).
 Servers supporting this protocol are public and free to use.

+The advantage of Stramp over using another [OpenTimestamps client](https://pypi.org/project/opentimestamps-client/) directly is that you can prove one or more chosen sections of your document selectively without revealing the content of the entire document.
+This is useful if you collect notes for a project in a large file where some sections may have information you don't want to reveal and other sections have text for which you might want timestamp proof at some later time.

 It is intended for this command to be run periodically in the background with a service such as [cron](https://en.wikipedia.org/wiki/Cron).
 I'd recommend setting it up to run once or twice a day.